These kits bring science to life for kids through hands-on projects that touch on a variety of disciplines.

 Scientific Explorer Magic Science: (Ages 6 and up) This kit capitalizes on kids’ interest in magic through experiments such as making ordinary powder foam, change color or “magically” boil, among other activities.

-Crayola Color Chemistry Set: (Ages 7-10) Learn about the basics of chemistry through the science of color.
-Included in the kit are fifty science projects and enough supplies to do sixteen experiments right out of the box.
+Crayola Color Chemistry Set: (Ages 7-10) Learn about the basics of chemistry through color.
+Included in the kit are fifty projects and enough supplies to do sixteen experiments right out of the box.

 FIZZ!
 Chemistry Science Kit for Kids: (Ages 8 and up) This kit includes thirty-two experiments sixteen lab tools that allow kids to conduct chemical experiments that snap, crack and spar.